PouryaMansouri/98FinalProject/README.md

 - Create a fresh Django project and dedicate an app to your endeavor.
 - Configure the app to utilize PostgreSQL as your database.
 - Inaugurate a Git repository and commit your initial project files.
-- Implement Docker containers for easy deployment and scaling 🐳.
+- Implement custom JWT authentication based on storing access tokens in Redis.

 #### Advanced RSS Feed Analysis and Mapping 📰 (40 points)